Infinite self energy?: Producing `Infinite Self Energy'

-He then spends one paragraph trying to understand this infinite result, coming to the corrrect conclusion, ``We must conclude that the idea of locating the energy in the field is inconsistent with the assumption of the existence of point charges.'', but then spends the next paragraph trying to explain it away.
+He then spends one paragraph trying to understand this infinite result, coming to the conclusion: ``We must conclude that the idea of locating the energy in the field is inconsistent with the assumption of the existence of point charges.''